-24. Breeding and culling
+25. Breeding and culling

-• Cattle with chronic digital dermatitis are continuously spreading the contagious bacteria, so culling can be an option.
+- Tyloma is 60% hereditary and not connected with dermatitis. - So keeping calves born by cattle with tyloma have the risk to develop tyloma as well. - Cattle with chronic digital dermatitis are continuously spreading the contagious bacteria, so culling can be an option.